hyperledger-labs/splice/README.md

 All screenshots are from IntelliJ IDEA 2020.1.4 on Ubuntu.

-If you don't use IntellIJ, a workaround is running `sbt apps-app/runMain com.daml.network.CoinApp -c <conf-files>`, however, this doesn't give you a debugger.
+If you don't use IntellIJ, a workaround is running `sbt apps-app/runMain com.daml.network.CNNodeApp -c <conf-files>`, however, this doesn't give you a debugger.

 ### Testing Auth0 Auth Flows Locally